Installation

 Step 2: Install and compile Camino

-You may obtain the source code by downloading an archive from the site or by checking out the code via subversion.
-Please see the main Camino page for details of the subversion repository.
-If you have a downloaded archive, the file name will contain the exact version that you downloaded, eg camino_v2_325.tar.bz2.
-Unpack the code with the commands:
+You may obtain the source code by downloading an archive from the site or by checking out the code via Git.
+Please see the Camino Sourceforge page for details of the code repository.
+If you have a downloaded archive, the file name will contain the exact version that you downloaded, for example camino-code-17f6c97f81335072e2d59b.zip.
+The string at the end is a hash that uniquely identifies the exact snapshot of the code - if you ever need support, this will let us know what version you have.
+Unpack the code:

 To compile the toolkit, type